julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 Card 4 = "Work closely with key stakeholders across the organization to communicate, define and order the product backlog."

-Card 5 = "Decision maker regarding what features the product will have."
+Card 5 = "Decision maker regarding what goals and features the product will have."

 Card 6 = "Orders the product backlog based on value, effort and other criteria."